Drain Gang: 2018

+2019–2023: Increasing popularity

+2019

-In 2019, the group released a collaborative album titled Trash Island.
-Whitearmor served as the executive producer, while Ripsquadd and German producer Mechatok returned to contribute additional production.
+On 12 September 2019, the group released a collaborative album titled Trash Island.
+Whitearmor served as the executive producer, while Ripsquad and German producer Mechatok returned to contribute additional production.
 The album was partially recorded and produced in Bangkok.
-The album was a surprise release, as no announcement was made on YEAR0001's nor the group's various social medias.

-On 27 November 2019, Ecco2K released E, his first full-length project, executive-produced by Gud and Whitearmor.
+The album was a surprise release, as no announcement was made on Year0001's nor the group's various social medias.
+A few weeks later, on 26 September, Thaiboy Digital released his debut studio album, Legendary Member.
+Two months later, on 27 November 2019, Ecco2k released E, his debut and most recent studio album, produced by both Gud and Whitearmor.

+2020

 In 2020, Bladee released three full-length studio albums, the first of which being Exeter.
-Released in April, it was executively produced by frequent collaborator and Sad Boys member Gud.
+Released on 8 April, it was executively produced by frequent collaborator and Sad Boys member Gud.
 This was the first time that Gud executively produced one of Bladee's albums.
-The project contains elements of genres like cloud rap, art pop, trap, and alternative R&B.

-Bladee's second album of 2020 was 333.
-Released in July, it was executively produced by Whitearmor.
-Gud, Mechatok, Ripsquadd member Lusi, and Swedish musician Joakim Benon all contributed additional production to the album.
+The project contains elements of genres like cloud rap, art pop, trap, and alternative R&B. Bladee's second album of 2020 was 333.
+Released on 16 July, it was executively produced by Whitearmor.
+Gud, Mechatok, Ripsquad member Lusi, and Swedish musician Joakim Benon all contributed additional production to the album.
+Bladee's third and final album of 2020 was Good Luck.
+A collaborative album with Mechatok, it was released on 10 December.
+The album was unveiled in a livestream performance.

-The Fool is Bladee's fifth studio album, being another surprise release.
+2021

+On 31 March 2021, Ecco2k released a 5-track EP titled PXE.
+Months later, Bladee's fifth studio album The Fool released on 28 May.
 All songs on the project are produced by Lusi along with other producers such as Loesoe, who appears several times on the album.
-The album's artwork and track listing were leaked on 14 May 2021, with a planned release date of 11 June.

-In late 2021, the group announced a 2022 Drain Gang world tour, consisting of 23 performances across Europe and North America.
+The album's artwork and track listing were leaked on, with an originally planned release date of 11 June.
+At the end of the year, the group announced a 2022 Drain Gang world tour, consisting of 23 performances across Europe and North America.

+2022:

-In 2022, Bladee and Ecco2K released a collaborative single titled "Amygdala" produced by Mechatok.
-A collaborative album by Bladee & Ecco2K, entitled Crest, was released unannounced in March of the same year.
+On 19 January 2022, Bladee and Ecco2k released a collaborative single titled "Amygdala" produced by Mechatok.
+A collaborative album by Bladee & Ecco2k, entitled Crest, was released unannounced on 18 March of the same year.
 The album, containing the single "Girls just want to have fun", which had previously been released as a miscellaneous single in 2020, was produced entirely by Whitearmor.
-Later that year Whitearmor released his solo debut, a full-length instrumental album titled In The Abyss: Music for Weddings.
+On 20 May, Whitearmor released his solo debut, a full-length instrumental album titled In The Abyss: Music for Weddings.
+On 30 September, Bladee released his sixth studio album, Spiderr.
+On 18 November, Thaiboy Digital released his second studio album, Back 2 Life.